 Those who excel in the National Qualifiers are invited to take part in the National Finals, which will take place in November across the UK, with the winners crowned the UK’s best in their chosen skill at a national celebration event.
 There is also the opportunity for the finalists to represent the UK at WorldSkills, known as the ‘skills Olympics’, which takes place every two years in cities around the world.
 WorldSkills UK is currently training a squad of apprentices and students to take part in WorldSkills Shanghai 2022.

 Some Questions and Answers on this years competition (2021)……….

 We have been working hard to ensure that competitions can still be delivered safely and effectively, with all competitions being delivered and assessed in a Covid secure way.
 Competitions will either take place at your local college, training provider centre or work place, or, be delivered as an online competition.
 Information about how each competition will be delivered and assessed will be on the webpage for each skill.

 We want to ensure that a national celebration will be held to honour all of the finalists and demonstrate the talent we have across the UK.
 Therefore, we are proposing to deliver events throughout the UK.
 Each location represents a skill either in education or business.

 We believe this presents some fantastic opportunities to reach more people throughout the UK and truly showcase the culmination of this year’s National Finals.
 We want to promote this activity to all especially those that cannot attend therefore we are keen to showcase this celebration online and equally engage a national media partner.

 Is WorldSkills UK LIVE still taking place?

-With the continued uncertainty around large scale events, combined with the lengthy timescales and planning that is required to host all of the National Finals in one venue, means we have had to take the difficult decision not to host WorldSkills UK LIVE at the NEC this year.
+With the continued uncertainty around large scale events, combined with the lengthy timescales and planning that is required to host all of the National Finals in one venue, watch out for further announcements about the final and what it could be mean for our florist competitors.